-Take your GSBC certificate and turn it into an MS in Finance or MBA
+Take your Graduate School of Banking in Colorado certificate (GSBC) and turn it into an MS in Finance or MBA

 When you finish your course work with the Graduate School of Banking in Colorado (GSBC), come and add an MBA or MS in Finance degree with the University of Colorado Denver Business School.

 We have teamed up with the Graduate School of Banking at Colorado to allow graduates of their program to augment their education with either an MS in Finance or an MBA.
 GSBC is located at the University of Colorado at Boulder.